LYNCH·LLP

 • How many art units does this examiner cover?

-The record spans 1 art unit within Technology Center 2100.
+The examiner's record covers one art unit within Technology Center 2100 (Computer Architecture, Software, and Information Security).

-No. This pooled historical record describes past dispositions and is not a prediction of any specific application's outcome.
+The pooled rate describes the examiner's past record and is not a prediction of any specific application's outcome.
+Individual results vary.

 ◈ RESPONDING TO AN OFFICE ACTION